DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 ### Summary

-This lesson has introduced the process of inference for a simple linear regression model.
+This chapter has introduced the process of inference for a simple linear regression model.
 We tested the slope estimate as well as generated confidence intervals for average and individual predicted values.

 ## Homework Problems

-1. In the lesson notes, we noticed that the 95% prediction interval was much wider than the 95% confidence interval.
+1. In the chapter reading, we noticed that the 95% prediction interval was much wider than the 95% confidence interval.
 In words, explain why this is.

 2. Beer and blood alcohol content